networktocode/awesome-network-automation/README.md

 # Training

+- [CML - Training videos @ learningnetwork.cisco.com](https://learningnetwork.cisco.com/s/cml-training-videos) - Learning and Certifications at Cisco has created a series of in-depth training videos to assist users with installing and operating Cisco Modeling Labs (CML).
+This video series also provides a few videos on some of the more advanced features that CML offers.
 - [GNS3 Academy - Instructor David Bombal](https://academy.gns3.com/courses/author/12794) - Offers an inexpensive set of introductions to Ansible and Python for Network Engineers, among other courses.
 - [IP Space](https://www.ipspace.net/Training) - Numerous courses, webinars, and videos covering SDN, network automation, cloud computing, virtualization technologies, IPv6, VPNs, and much more.
 - [Network to Code](https://www.networktocode.com/training/) - Network Automation Training including Python, Ansible, DevOps, and much more.